-This recipe series is about cooking based off of Wikipedia.
+This recipe series is about cooking based on Wikipedia.
 Does that sound like a bad idea?
 I assure you it is!
-But how else am I supposed to sample something that I can’t find a recipe for, and no restaurant near me serves?
+But how else am I supposed to sample something I can’t find a recipe for, and no restaurant near me serves?
 After all, I want to suffer on Lunar New Year!
 Enter: luó sī fěn, 螺螄粉, or snail noodle soup, except an imagined version from my brain as I have no idea what it actually tastes like.

-Also, I know I’m very late on this recipe and I’m sorry.
-To be honest, I almost pressed publish on this last week just to meet my own arbitrary deadlines.
+Also, I know I’m very late on this recipe, and I’m sorry.
+To be honest, I almost pressed publish on this last week to meet my own arbitrary deadlines.
 But it felt wrong to give you all a recipe that wasn’t totally vetted, so I listened to my gut, waited, and cooked a few more iterations.

 So with that…happy Year of the Tiger!
-I hope this recipe gives you some adequate happy-suffering to start off the year.
+I hope this recipe gives you some adequate happy-suffering to start the year.
 And if you want to read an essay I wrote last year about LNY for TODAY, you can find it here: Celebrating Lunar New Year As An Act of Resistance.

 First, some context:

 For the last few months, I’ve been down a rabbit hole trying to make luó sī fěn, 螺螄粉, literally translated as “snail rice noodle.”
 It’s a specialty dish hailing from Liuzhou, a city in Guangxi, a southern region of China bordering Vietnam that boasts steep mountains and intersecting rivers.
-The dish captures the geography of the area well: river snails perfume the broth; the noodles are made from rice given the prevalence of rice paddies (you may recognize the picturesque Longsheng rice terraces located in nearby Guilin); and of course the pickled bamboo shoots, which grow well in the climate, that give the dish its signature stink—earning its name as the “durian of soup.”
+The dish captures the geography of the area well: river snails perfume the broth; the noodles are made from rice given the prevalence of rice paddies (you may recognize the picturesque Longsheng rice terraces located in nearby Guilin); and of course, the pickled bamboo shoots, which grow well in the climate, that give the dish its signature stink—earning its name as the “durian of soup.”

 There are multiple stories about how luo si fen came to be, generally accepted that it was conceived sometime in the 70s or 80s.
 According to the government, the dish combines “traditional food materials of the Han people with the Miao and the Dong ethnic groups.”
 Despite having been around for decades, luo si fen only saw a meteoric rise in the past few years due to high-end packaging technology.
 Instant luo si fen—as in prepackaged—has become a quarantine luxury, each parcel comprised of an entire orchestra of smaller plastic packages.
-Dried noodles, soup base, bamboo shoot, fried tofu skin, peanuts, pickled cow bean, the toppings go on.
+Dried noodles, soup base, bamboo shoot, fried tofu skin, peanuts, pickled cow bean, and the toppings go on.
 In 2020, instant luo si fen captured $1.5 billion in Chinese sales alone.
 (For comparison, Nongshim, the world’s 5th largest ramen company and the makers of Shin ramyun and Parasite-famous Chapaguri, sold $1.85 billion instant noodles worldwide in 2020.)

 As you probably gleaned from my long treatise on shrimp chips, I like to have multiple data points before I cook something.
 (The same is true when I go out to eat—I call my process the “Yelp-critic-Instagram triangulation.”)
 So the first thing I did was to get my hands on as many instant luo si fen packets as possible.
-While doing so, I also managed to convince my Serious Eats editor, Daniel, to also spend over $50 in snail noodle products.
+While doing so, I also managed to convince my Serious Eats editor, Daniel, to spend over $50 in snail noodle products.
 Here’s photo proof of his excursion, attached to an email with the subject line “This is your fault.”